getify/foi-lang/README.md

 #### Apply (aka Spread)

 Say we have a list of values (a Tuple, as we'll see later) called `numbers`, and we want to "spread them out" as arguments to an operator/function.
-We can use the `...` operator (which is only available in the evaluation-expression form):
+We can use the `...` operator (only available in the evaluation-expression form):

 ```java
 | + ...numbers |;